Myrmidonut/fcc_infosec_metric_imperial_converter/README.md

 # Metric - Imperial Converter

 ## Introduction
 A unit converter for metric and imperial values.

+Testing is done with Chai.

 This project is part of freeCodeCamps Information Security and Quality Assurance certificate.